jwallwork23/adapt_utils/README.md

 ## Mesh Adaptation and Adjoint Methods for Coastal Ocean Modelling in Firedrake

-In this code, adjoint methods and mesh adaptation are applied to solving a variety of 2D coastal ocean modelling problems using the coastal, estuarine and ocean modelling solver provided by [Thetis][2].
+In this code, adjoint methods and mesh adaptation are applied to solving a variety of 2D coastal ocean modelling problems using the coastal, estuarine and ocean modelling solvers provided by [Thetis][2].
 Thetis is built upon the [Firedrake][1] project, which enables the efficient solution of FEM problems in Python by automatic generation of [PETSc][3] code.